Vegan Sausage Rolls

 As an Italian and American, I probably wasn't the best person to set out to veganise sausage rolls.
 I didn't grow up eating them and have never been particularly called by them (don't hate me).
 But what I lack in eating experience I make up for in dedication to the cause.
 I knew exactly how hearty, comforting and umami packed I wanted them to be.

 Puff pastry wise you can go two ways.
-You can buy it (look for ones that aren't all-butter puff pastry) or you can make it.
+You can buy it or you can make it.
 I did the former, but if you'd like to make your own you can follow Flo's guide to making the best vegan puff pastry.
 Whether you make your own or not, an important thing to ensure of is that you keep it cold.
 This will allow it to puff up the way it should when being baked.
 Make sure you follow the chilling instructions in the recipe below - it will make it easier to cut the rolls, and will allow the pastry to puff when being baked.

 Last thing!
 I made these small - feel free to cut the sausage rolls into large pieces, or simply halve them when it comes to that step if that's what you're after.